Ancient Books — Set 6

 Correct Answer: C. Astronomy

-Surya Siddhanta is a seminal work on Indian astronomy that provides methods for calculating the positions of planets and eclipses.
-It accurately estimated the duration of the sidereal year and the diameter of the Earth.
-It forms the basis for traditional Indian calendars (Panchangs).
+• **Astronomy** = The Surya Siddhanta is an ancient Indian text that is a seminal work on Indian astronomy, providing methods for calculating the positions of planets and eclipses. • It accurately estimated the duration of the sidereal year and the diameter of the Earth — it forms the basis for traditional Indian calendars (**Panchangs**). • 💡 Wrong-option analysis: 'Geography': Not its primary focus; while it touches upon Earth, it's in an astronomical context; 'Solar Energy': A modern concept, not the subject of ancient texts; 'Medicine': Texts like Sushruta Samhita or Charaka Samhita are on medicine.

 Who wrote the Sanskrit biography of King Vikramaditya VI titled 'Vikramankadevacharita'?